mylonasc/mylonasc.github.io/_posts/2019-02-09-reverseeng.md

 Both of these approaches can work but they are multi-step complicated approaches (I'm more bored of passing the videos from the cellphone to the PC honestly).
 Also I wasn't sure how easy it would be to get the timing of the bursts right (also the carrier frequency has to be be entirely guessed).
 I'm looking for ghetto quick and dirty solutions since I have a weekend to finish that!

 ### Short sidenote/update on camera based approach:
 Actually after writing this post, I realized that if I set the shutterspeed very high on my samsung S7, I can clearly see the binary code pop out!
-Here is a picture from the sony remote I reverse engineered in the following:
+Here is a picture from the sony remote I managed to get signals such as the following one

 ![sony remote](/img/sonyremote.jpg)